-- Remove the Husks: Your next step is to pull the husks off to reveal the shelled nuts.
+Your next step is to pull the husks off to reveal the shelled nuts.
 The husks should come off quite easily if you're collecting the nuts at the right time of year.
-Be sure to wear gloves for this step because, otherwise, the walnut tannins will stain your hands.
+Be sure to wear gloves for this step because the walnut tannins will stain your hands.
 If you find that the husks are black and difficult to remove, that's the work of walnut husks flies, which lay their eggs inside the husks.
 Don't panic.
 Husks flies don't harm the nuts, but they definitely make removing the husks quite difficult.

-- Rinsing the Walnuts: Rinse the shells off with a high-powered hose in order to remove all of the tannins.
-Just don't rinse on a concrete driveway or another surface that you're worried about staining because the tannins will likely stain the ground as they are removed.
+Rinse the shells off with a high-powered hose in order to remove all of the tannins.
+Don't rinse on a concrete driveway or another surface that you're worried about staining because the tannins will likely stain the ground as they are removed.

-Inspect the walnuts, checking for any cracked shells, and discard any that show signs of damage.
+Inspect the walnuts, checking for any cracked shells, and discard any that show signs of damage or pests.

-- Dry the Nuts: Lay the nuts out on a screen or rack and place them somewhere that is warm and dry.
+Lay the nuts out on a screen or rack and place them somewhere that is warm and dry and away from pests.
 Allow them to air dry for two weeks.